jadilorenzo/obsidian-writing/Untitled 1.md

 Alan had been in the "party room" many times. *As if anyone could have a "party" these days.* He knew the governor's daughter was there.
 The real question was where.
 Disguised?
 Definitely.
-She was planning on meeting someone, likely one of the many soldiers from the indifferent territories. *Pretending to be from Crassus in all likelihood.* "Analyze "
+She was planning on meeting someone, likely one of the many soldiers from the indifferent territories. *Pretending to be from Crassus in all likelihood.*

+"Analyze couples for disguises.
+Particularly with the woman being around the height of 5'4". " Alan spoke to his computer.